-There are two motel/hotels in Ortonville, a Bed and Breakfast in Graceville, as well as many cabin-style lodging options located along the lake (and some great fish house lodging options)!
-There is a variety of restaurants to choose from in the area; great gas/convenience stores, unique shops – everything you’ll need to enjoy your weekend (or longer) fishing trip to the Big Stone Lake area!
+A variety of lodging to choose from.
+From motel/hotel, bed & breakfast, VRBO/AirB&B, as well as many cabin-style lodging options and camping located along the lake (and some great fish house lodging options)!
+There is a variety of restaurants to choose from in the area; great gas/convenience stores, unique shops – everything you’ll need to enjoy your weekend (or longer) fishing trip or vacation to the Big Stone Lake area!

 The area has the highest quality health care available and great school systems.
 Our communities are rich in culture, history, and the arts play an important role.
 We have activities and festivals throughout the seasons, for young and old alike.

 Ortonville is described as located on the east hillside of the southern end of Big Stone Lake, above the mouth of the Minnesota River.
 Now, when asked, we tell them, on the western border of Minnesota along the shores of Big Stone Lake, located at the “Bottom of the Bump”.

 Big Stone City, SD is our “Sister City” just across the border, on the western side of Big Stone Lake, just a mile from Ortonville, offering citizens a prosperous industrial and manufacturing center.
 The area also has a reputable healthcare system, a quality school, and plenty of outdoor recreational activities.